MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_01_basics.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 60-62
+GENERATED FROM PYTHON SOURCE LINES 62-64

 As said before, if your data is not in a pandas DataFrame (e.g. numpy), you'll have to provide the name of the effect as an additional parameter as follows:

 ..
-GENERATED FROM PYTHON SOURCE LINES 62-64
+GENERATED FROM PYTHON SOURCE LINES 64-66

 .. code-block:: default